theManAndHisShadow/youtube-prism/README.md

 # Prism for YouTube
 Prism is a small YouTube browser extension that keeps you focused.
-No more distracion.
+No more distraction.

 # Features
 * Replacing the main page with a page with subscriptions.